 3. Assess the Current Talent Pool

 Evaluate whether identified employees are ready to take on larger roles.
-Assess their strengths, development needs, and alignment with organizational goals.
+Assess their strengths, development needs, and alignment with organizational goals by performing regular talent calibration sessions.

 For example, the team lead may be strong in technical areas but may need experience in budgeting and vendor negotiations before stepping into a managerial role.